SciArt Magazine, a publication of SciArt Initiative,

-In addition to founding and running SciArt Magazine and SciArt Center in New York, Buntaine is a science-based artist, creating conceptual art with neuroscience as her subject matter.
-Fascinated by everything brainy from neurotransmitters to small world networks to qualia, Buntaine holds a B.A. from Hampshire College, a Five-College certificate in Cognitive Neuroscience, a post-bac certificate in Studio Art from MICA, and an MFA of Fine Art from the School of Visual Arts in New York City.
-You can view her work at www.JuliaBuntaine.com, email her at email@example.com, and can find her on Twitter @juliabuntaine.
+In addition to founding and running SciArt Magazine and its parent organization SciArt Initiative, Julia is a science-based artist, creating conceptual art with neuroscience as her subject matter.
+Fascinated by everything brainy from neurotransmitters to small world networks to qualia, Julia holds a BA from Hampshire College, a Five-College certificate in Cognitive Neuroscience, a post-bac certificate in Studio Art from MICA, and an MFA of Fine Art from the School of Visual Arts in New York City.
+You can view her work at www.JuliaBuntaine.com.

 A note from the Editor:

 Joe Ferguson works and lives in San Francisco.
 His writing has appeared in several national and international publications.
 He is interested in the biological basis of aesthetic appreciation and the unique skew scientists and the science-inclined bring to the artistic encounter.
 He holds a doctorate degree in chiropractic from Life Chiropractic College-West, a masters degree in exercise science from California University of Pennsylvania, and a graduate certificate in sports psychology from John F. Kennedy University.

 Neel Patel is a freelance writer based in New York City, whose work has appeared in several print and web publications, including Inverse, Popular Science and IEEE Spectrum.
 He writes primarily about science, ranging from environmental issues to biological research to technology breakthroughs.
 He also dabbles in personal narratives, culture writing, poetry, and art (obviously).
 Patel earned his M.A. in journalism from New York University, and his B.S. in biology from Virginia Tech.